 Is any experience required?
 No, we do not require any specific experience for volunteering roles.
 The museum will provide training as required.

-If you have any questions about how to apply form or volunteering, please contact the our recruitment team by email or visit the museum.
+If you have any questions about how to apply or volunteering, please contact the recruitment team by email, or visit the museum.

 We look forward to welcoming you as a Volunteer at Nottingham Industrial Museum.

 Our Kid Go Free policy, regular children's activities and family tours make the museum an ideal attraction for families.

 We are open 11:00 to 16:00 on Saturdays, Sundays and Bank Holidays (except Christmas and New Year)